 For years, Carol was on auto-pilot.
 She would drive to a destination without remembering how she got there or what she saw along the way.
 She would spend so much time fussing over preparations for holiday celebrations that she missed special moments with her family.

 "I always prided myself on being able to do 20 things at one time," says Sorrentino, a nurse of 35 years.
 "Then, I realized it was causing me stress and I was missing out on life's pleasures."
 That's when she began practicing Mindfulness-Based Stress Reduction and learned to turn off her auto-pilot, focus and relax.

 Now, Sorrentino, an advanced-practice nurse in child and adolescent mental health and a therapist, is helping others learn mindfulness practice as a co-teacher.
 "I want to help others steal moments and get the most of every one."
 For instance, instead of tapping her foot impatiently while waiting for the elevator, Sorrentino takes a few deep breaths, relaxing her body and her mind.
 She's using mindfulness to help care for patients, too.
 "I share techniques to help calm them and help them appreciate the things they have."

-Note for LVHN colleagues: MBSR program is reimbursable through the Culture of Wellness program.
+Note for LVHN colleagues: MBSR program is reimbursable through the My Total Health program.
 Participants who attend six out of the nine sessions will receive 100 percent reimbursement for their registration fee.

-If you elect to take this course for Continuing Education credit, it is not eligible for Culture of Wellness reimbursement.
+If you elect to take this course for Continuing Education credit, it is not eligible for My Total Health reimbursement.